dp-isi/LGVTON/README.md

 LGVTON: A Landmark Guided Approach for Model to Person Virtual Try-On
 ------------------------------------------------------------------------

-This repository contains the official Keras implementation of LGVTON (accepted for publication in Multimedia Tools and Applications journal)
+This repository contains the Keras implementation of LGVTON (accepted for publication in Multimedia Tools and Applications journal)

 Training details:
 --------------------